istio/istio.io/content/en/docs/tasks/security/proxy-cert/index.md

 Istio sidecars can obtain certificates through the secret discovery service.
-For an application without a sidecar to get a certificate, it may deploy a sidecar to generate a certificate through the secret discovery service and share the certificate with the application through a shared memory.
+For an application without a sidecar to get a certificate, it may deploy a sidecar to provision the private key and certificates through the CSR flow from the CA and share the certificate with the application through a mounted file in `tmpfs`.
 This task uses Prometheus as an example application to show provisioning a certificate through such mechanism.

 ## Getting started

-Install Istio:
+Install Istio with the `global.mtls.enabled` option set to false and `global.mtls.auto` set to true.
+For example, using the demo configuration profile:

 {{< text bash >}}
-$ istioctl manifest apply
+$ istioctl manifest apply --set profile=demo
+--set values.global.mtls.auto=true
+--set values.global.mtls.enabled=false
 {{< /text >}}

-## Provision a key and certificate for an application
+## Deliver key and certificate to application via files

 In the example application (i.e., Prometheus), a sidecar is added to the Prometheus deployment when the flag `.Values.prometheus.provisionPrometheusCert`